Effective action of type II superstring theories at order $\alpha'^3$: NS-NS couplings: Introduction

 \section{Introduction}

 String theory is a candidate quantum theory for gravity which includes a finite number of massless fields and a tower of infinite number of massive fields reflecting the stringy nature of the gravity.
-An efficient way to study different phenomena in this theory is to use an effective action which includes only the massless fields \cite{Howe:1983sra,Witten:1995ex}.
+An efficient way to study different phenomena in this theory is to use an effective action which includes only the massless fields \cite{Schwarz:1983qr,Schwarz:1983wa,Howe:1983sra,Carr:1986tk,Witten:1995ex}.
 The effective action has a double expansions.
 The genus-expansion which includes the classical tree-level and a tower of quantum loop-level corrections, and the string-expansion which is an expansion in terms of higher derivative couplings at each loop level.
 The effective action may be found by applying various techniques in string theory.
 One of them is T-duality which shows up when one compactifies the $D$-dimensional theory on $d$-dimensional tours $T^d$ \cite{Giveon:1994fu,Alvarez:1994dn}.

 The massless fields in the 26-dimensional bosonic sting theory and in the 10-dimensional heterotic string theory after truncating the Yang-Mills gauge fields, are metric, dilaton and B-field.
 The corresponding effective actions at the tree-level and at the two-derivative order, reveal $O(d,d,R)$ symmetry after one dimensionally reduces them on $T^d$ \cite{Veneziano:1991ek,Meissner:1991zj,Maharana:1992my}.
-The number and form of couplings in the effective action at the higher orders of derivatives are not unique.
+The number and the structure of couplings in the effective action at the higher orders of derivatives are not unique.
 They are changed under field redefinitions, \ie they are scheme dependent \cite{Metsaev:1987zx}.
 It is shown in \cite{Meissner:1996sa,Kaloper:1997ux} that the $O(d,d,R)$ symmetry also appears explicitly at the four-derivative order when one uses a specific scheme for the $D$-dimensional effective action.
 Using closed string field theory, it is proved in \cite{Sen:1991zi} that this symmetry in fact exists in the full tree-level effective actions including all higher derivative couplings.
+Similar analysis has been done in \cite{Hohm:2014sxa} for the heterotic string theory.
 This global symmetry may then be used to constrain the possible higher derivative couplings in the classical effective action of the string theory.